 2004-2005 - The old press box tower is torn down to make room for a new edifice which will run the entire length of the west side stands.
 A new press area and dining room, along with additional new luxury suites, a new President’s area, four private club seating areas, new concession stands, a new ticket office, new athletic fund offices, an Athletics Hall of Fame and a new student academic services area are also included in this project.

-2012 –The outdoor club seating area was completed renovated.
-New, wider seats were installed and the aisles were widened to allow for more legroom.
+2012 - The outdoor club seating area was completed renovated.
+New, wider seats were installed and the aisles were widened to allow for more legroom.2013 - A new state-of-the-art videoboard that is one of the largest in college football was erected to replace the old scoreboard in the north end zone.

 Milestone Games In Lane